img_5552

 Gardening for Wildlife

 Quail parents and their dozen adorable chicks forage for seeds among the grasses in the front garden.
-Four species of woodpeckers, flickers, and many other types of birds are drawn by the water, seeds, and nectar provided in the garden, and the feeders (suet, mealworm, and Niger seed).
+More than fifty species of birds, including four species of woodpeckers, as well as flickers, are drawn to Pat and Glenn’s garden by the water, seeds, and nectar, and the feeders (suet, mealworm, and Niger seed).
 In order to protect birds, the family cat is kept indoors.

 Whimsical garden art created with natural elements such as rusted metal, wood, and stone reflects the family’s interest in wildlife.